-In addition to the 30 ECTS worth of constituent courses, the subject profile Organic synthesis and catalysis consists of 35 ECTS in profile courses defining the subject profile, optional courses totalling 25 ECTS and a 30 ECTS Master's Thesis.
-If the student decides to complete a 40 ECTS Master's Thesis instead, work on the Thesis will start in the 3rd semester, replacing 10 ECTS worth of optional courses.
+In addition to the 30 ECTS worth of constituent courses, the subject profile Eco-efficient Engineering consists of 30 ECTS profile courses, which define the subject profile, 30 ECTS elective courses and a 30 ECTS Master's Thesis.
+If the student decides to complete a 40 ECTS Master's Thesis instead, work on the Thesis will start in the 3rd semester, replacing 10 ECTS worth of elective courses.